mrtnbroder/react-router-route-reducers/README.md

 ##### `store` (required)

-The redux store.
+The Redux store instance.

 ##### `reducers`

-All other global reducers that you want.
+All other global reducers.

 ## Contribute

-Feel free to
+Please do!
+Feel free to submit any bugs and/or features you'd like to see in this lib.

 ## Credits